Not a coincidence.

 The Bill Comes Due

-Renewal increases without value, features migrating to higher tiers, the CSM who now leads with commercial terms.
+Renewal increases without value, features migrating to higher tiers, the CSM whose role has shifted to commercial terms — and the Broadcom/VMware story at scale.

 -